 How Many Legs Does a Dog Have?

 Clearly, I remember in Kindergarten, the teachers wanted to hold me back.
 The reason was on a test, I was asked how many legs a dog had.
 I said 3.
 Again, I clearly remember my mother flying into my classroom.
 She said something to the effect of “she is not stupid, she has just never seen a 4-legged dog.”
 Seriously people.
 I. Had.
 Never.
 Seen.
 A. 4.
 Legged.
 Dog.
 Let that soak in for a moment.
 I was 6.
 Wow.

 6th Grade Drama

-In sixth grade, where there were hot guys, pegged jeans and jean jackets.
-It really didn’t matter what I did or said, I was never one to have friends, even back then.
+In sixth grade, where there were hot guys, pegged jeans, and jean jackets.
+It didn’t matter what I did or said, I was never one to have friends, even back then.
 When I entered into sixth grade, I remember being put in the “stupid” class.
 I remember walking in line and having my peers stare at me and laugh.
-My mother ensured that I did not stay in there long, not sure what she said, but I was put back in the mainstream classes.
+My mother ensured that I did not stay there long, not sure what she said, but I was put back in the mainstream classes.